ThomasDanger/CellularAutomaton/2D Cellular Automaton/ArtificialLife/Byl's Loop/README.md

 # Byl's Loop
 `Self Replicating Automaton`

+## Background

+Byl simplified Langton's loop by removing the inner sheath.
+The result is a more efficient (but less impressive looking) self-replicating loop.
+This program is a modified version of my Langton Loop project with a different ruleset.

+## Problems Faced

+The greatest problem faced was the lack of documentation regarding Byl's loop.
+What little information there was, was either incomplete or useless.
+Working with incomplete information, I was ultimately able to complete the information using trial and error.

 ## Example Output

       RR  MRR  MRR  MRR  MRR  MRR   RR       RRRRYRR   RR   RR   RR